pananton/busrpc-spec/busrpc.md

 ## Class description file

-Class description file *class.proto* must always contain definition of a class descriptor `ClassDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the class in form of a nested types.
+Class description file *class.proto* must always contain definition of a class descriptor `ClassDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the class by means of a nested types.
 Busrpc specification currently recognizes only `ObjectId` structure, which describes class object identifier.
 Definitions of other types may also be nested inside `ClassDesc`, however this may cause conflicts in the future versions of this spefication and thus not recommended.

 ### `ObjectId`

-`ObjectId` is an [encodable structure](#structure), which contains arbitrary number of fields that together form a unique identifier of the class object.
+`ObjectId` is a predefined [encodable structure](#structure), which contains arbitrary number of fields that together form a unique identifier of the class object.

 ```
 // file ./api/my_app/person/class.proto